derekddecker/homer/README.md

  - In the second convention, the first word must be *Turn|Set*.
 This will dictate this method of parsing the command.
 It makes sense for binary actions [on|off] to use *Turn*.
 It makes sense for commands containing settings to use *Set* as the first word.
  - This should cover the majority of (at least my families) use-cases and common sentence syntax.

+TODO:

+ - Compound locations: "Lights on in the pool and the spa"
+ - Support multiple labels, and define ServiceControllers by label and location (different Controllers used for indoor lights vs. pool lights vs. backyard lights)

 ##\[Service\] \(required\)
 Directs to which service API to use, as home automation systems seem to target a specific service.